Persistence of Heterodimensional Cycles: Blenders near type-I heterodimensional cycles. Proof of Theorem

-When $|\alpha|>1$, one can get an activating pair for the cu-blender immediately by using the above-mentioned first-return map $F_{21}^{-1}\circ F^{-k}_1 \circ F_{12}^{-1} \circ F_2^{-m}$.
-However, this activating pair has an activating domain near $O_2$.
-Below, instead of considering the above composition, we make computations directly for the maps $T^{-1}_{k,m}$ and get an activating pair with the same activating domain $\Pi'$ as before, which will be convenient for the later use.
+As mentioned before, instead of using the symmetry of the problem to obtain cu-blenders in the $|\alpha|>1$ case, we make computations directly for the maps $T^{-1}_{k,m}$ in order to get an activating pair with the same activating domain $\Pi'$ defined in \eqref{eq:actdomian}.